 What to do if your niche gets too crowded.

 As you become successful in your niche, you are guaranteed to gain competition.
 Competition is not always a bad thing.

 Other sellers may be bringing awareness to the niche market, and they can also encourage you to up your game.

 What can you offer that they are not offering?
 What can you do to make your products even better?

 One thing I definitely discourage you from doing if you find that others are crowding your niche is lowering your prices.

 DO NOT lower your prices in a case like this.
 In fact, maybe consider raising them.

-Two, I’ve realized that it is not worth my time to sell my items at a lower cost than what I currently do.
+- It's likely not worth your time to sell your items at a lower cost than you do currently.